Unified Payments Interface: UPI 123PAY

 As per NPCI, some of the early use cases involve FASTag recharges, insurance payments, and EMI collections.
-As of 20 September 2022, Ultracash Technologies in collaboration with Bharat Petroleum helped 200,000 active users make LPG booking and payment through UPI 123PAY.
+As of 20 September 2022, Ultracash Technologies, in collaboration with Bharat Petroleum, helped 200,000 active users make LPG booking and payment through UPI 123PAY.
+As of October 9, 2024, the RBI increased the transaction limit from ₹5,000 to ₹10,000.
+Banks and service providers have until January 1, 2025, to make the required adjustments.